 Rental truck prices have been rising across the country alongside the shortage.
 Mark J Perry, economist and professor at the University of Michigan/Flint first reported the shortage on Twitter referencing data provided by Uhaul earlier this summer.
 He noted that rental prices (particularly in California) were almost five times that of other states.
 With residents leaving the state en masse due to a confluence of economic, social, and environmental factors, moving trucks are in short supply and prices are at record highs.

-Did You Know?
-Traditional van lines and moving companies often utilize trucks from rental services like Uhaul and Budget who are primarily focused on consumer rentals, regardless of the reservation status of those trucks.
-This often leaves consumers like you in the lurch, without the truck you’ve reserved for your move date.
+Traditional van lines and moving companies often use trucks from rental services like U-haul and Budget, who are primarily focused on consumer rentals, regardless of the reservation status of those trucks.
+This often leaves consumers like you in the lurch, without the truck you’ve reserved on your move date.

 Beyond mere availability, another shock factor for consumers has been the skyrocketing cost of rentals.
 Erin Marquis, managing editor at Jalopnik requested quotes from multiple truck rental companies for an article about the economic and demographic impacts of California’s recent wildfires and found that when moving from a major California city like San Francisco, consumers could pay $4200 for a three day rental of a 26′ moving truck bound for Houston, Texas.
 In Houston, that same truck, reserved to travel the opposite way inbound to San Francisco, will cost only $793.
 A 22′ Penske truck to move from Los Angeles to Houston was listed at over $6200.

-Did You Know?
-Most consumers believe that once they’ve made their reservation, that they’re guaranteed a truck on their specified moving date, but that’s not the case, particularly when there is a shortage of trucks in specific regions.
-Rented Truck Driver highly recommends that you pick your truck up the day before your move to ensure that you have time to make alternate arrangements with your rental company in the event that your truck is not immediately available.
+Most consumers believe that once they’ve made their reservation, they’re guaranteed a truck on their specified moving date.
+But that’s not the case, particularly when there is a shortage of trucks in specific regions.
+Rented Truck Driver highly recommends that you pick your truck up the day before your move to ensure that you have time to make alternate arrangements with your rental company in case your truck is not immediately available.

 While you can’t control truck shortages or the rising cost of rentals, you can engage trusted professionals to help you manage your move.
 At Rented Truck Driver, we work with you to create the blueprint of your perfect move and we’re with you every step of the way.
 Contact us for a free quote today, and take the worry and stress out of moving!